BassMakesPaste/bassmakespaste.github.io/README.md

-# Bass' github shithub
+# Cale Seymour
-This repository contains some of my shit.
-No plugins yet, though.
-Just data used by them.
-That may change in the future.
+This repository contains my website and is used to host supplimentary code I have produced.